2018 Annual Season Database Released December 12th!

 Also included is a complete set of real-life player transactions -- trades, disabled list moves, promotions, demotions, suspensions, and more -- plus the actual starting lineups for every regular season game played.

 If you don't already own the Diamond Mind Baseball Game: Version 11 you can buy the game together with the 2018 Annual Season Database and get the 2018 Annual Season Database for 35% off the regular price.
-Add both items to your cart to see the discount applied at checkout.
+Add both items to your cart and use shopping code SD2018BUN to apply the discount at checkout.